Year 1

 Home learning

 It is really important that the children read as often as possible.
 Please try to read with your child at least three times a week.
-They will be rewarded with this helping them to make progress with their reading and developing a love of reading, but also with a reading raffle ticket which could mean they win a new book!
+They will be rewarded with this by helping them to make progress with their reading and developing a love of reading, but also with a reading raffle ticket, which could mean they win a new book!

 Curriculum Map